eldraco/Sapito/README.md

 ### ._sleep-proxy._udp.local

 > This is a Bonjour Sleep Proxy.
-The idea is that the AppleTV can respond to various network queries for other devices that are currently in low-power mode to lower energy usage.
-For example it could be a Mac offering a shared iTunes library or a shared printer.
-The AppleTV can then answer network requests for these servers while the Mac is in sleep mode - for example allowing the user to list the shared printers available on the network.
+The idea is that AppleTV can respond to various network queries for other devices that are currently in low-power mode to lower energy usage.
+For example, it could be a Mac offering a shared iTunes library or a shared printer.
+The AppleTV can then answer network requests for these servers while the Mac is in sleep mode - for example, allowing the user to list the shared printers available on the network.
 However, when the user chooses to print something, the AppleTV will wake up the Mac and transfer the request to it.

 ### _homekit._tcp.local

 > This is a network service regarding HomeKit, Apple's system for communicating with and controlling devices in the home.
-Think controllable light bulbs, shades, door bells, whatever.
-The AppleTV works as a proxy in such a setting such that the user can control devices remotely (i.e. while not at home) even though the devices might be Bluetooth only and out of range.
+Think controllable light bulbs, shades, doorbells, whatever.
+The AppleTV works as a proxy in such a setting that the user can control devices remotely (i.e., while not at home) even though the devices might be Bluetooth only and out of range.
 Note that ordinary HomeKit devices on the network advertise as _hap._tcp instead.

 ### ._touch-able._tcp.local

 > This is another of the network services that makes the Apple TV Remote work.
 This service concerns device authentication.
-I.e. if you want to for example play a Youtube video on the Apple TV, the Apple TV can require that the device is authenticated before being allowed to do so.
-In practice authentications work by the Apple TV displaying a PIN-code on the TV that the user enters on the iOS device.
-This PIN-code is transferred using the service advertised as "touch-able" to authenticate the device.
+I.e., if you want to play a Youtube video on the Apple TV, the Apple TV can require that the device is authenticated before being allowed to do so.
+In practice, authentications work by the Apple TV displaying a PIN code on the TV that the user enters on the iOS device.
+This PIN code is transferred using the service advertised as "touch-able" to authenticate the device.

-## Why some packets have a question and answers in the same packet?
+## Why do some packets have a question and answers in the same packet?

 Because of Known-Answer suppression[^1]: